crweiner/hacktoberfest-swag-list/README.md

   - Requirements: Get a Hasura sticker pack by simply submitting a pull request.
 Get a t-shirt and stickers if your PR gets tagged "Hacktoberfest" and merged.
   - How to sign up: Make a PR on their [GraphQL Engine Repo](https://github.com/hasura/graphql-engine) and they'll send you a link.
   - Notes: See their [blog post](https://blog.hasura.io/announcing-hacktoberfest-2018-with-hasura-621045dc9560)

+- **Auth0**
+  - Swag: T-shirt and Stickers
+  - Requirements: Blog post is unclear on number of PRs or merged PRs needed for swag
+  - How to sign up: https://goo.gl/forms/sNo604XkIMhCX8i03
+  - Notes: See their [Blog post](https://auth0.com/blog/celebrate-hacktoberfest-with-auth0/) for more information